Skip to main content

 Do I really have to apply a year in advance to take HDS 191?

-Not exactly one whole year -- Your application has to be submitted in the spring quarter prior to your HDS 191 enrollment.
+Not exactly one whole year -- Your application has to be submitted in the spring quarter the year prior to your HDS 191 enrollment.
 If you are requesting a placement for the following fall, that is only 5 months away.
 If you are requesting spring, then it is a year in advance.

 Do I have to have all prerequisites completed to apply for HDS 191?